OpenKore/openkore/openkore/trunk/README.txt

 - Added handler for error 101 (account suspension)
 - Fixed XKore to work with EPP enabled servers (thanks Belial)
 - Added Gospel and NPC Skill effect recognition (thanks to johnny)
-- teleportAuto can now be parsed in block format ( http://forums.openkore.com/viewtopic.php?t=36627 )
 - Fixed range check and work of target_deltaHp (by 4epT)
 - Fixed typo in 'notOnAction' (by 4epT)
 - processAutoAttack is rewritten, it now uses new functions (getBestTarget(), isSafe()). priority.txt works.